 Thymus Gland Tumors

-- Autoimmune Conditions.
-Individuals who have myasthenia gravis may be more prone to have autoimmune conditions, for example, lupus or rheumatoid arthritis.
+- Autoimmune Conditions – Individuals with MG disease may be more prone to have autoimmune conditions such as lupus or rheumatoid arthritis.

-How is Myasthenia Gravis Diagnosed?
+How Is Myasthenia Gravis Diagnosed?

 Physical and neurological examination